kof/diff-renderer/readme.md

 ## Goal

-diff-renderer is here to solve 1 issue - effective rendering of data changes to the DOM.
+diff-renderer is here to solve 1 issue - rendering of data changes to the DOM at 60fps.

 Events handling, template engines or animations are NOT part of this project.